 Landscaping and Buffer Requirements: Standards in Section 62-429 Landscaping Requirements of the City of Bryan Code of Ordinances shall apply to this PD-M District with the following modifications:

-North Earl Rudder Freeway Buffer Zone: Development shall occur outside of this prescribed area and be limited to landscaping, stormwater detention facilities, and pedestrian walkways.
+North Earl Rudder Freeway Buffer Zone: Development shall occur outside of this prescribed area and be limited to landscaping, utilities, stormwater detention facilities, and pedestrian walkways.
 The buffer zone is measured from the property line adjoining the North Earl Rudder Freeway frontage road.

 Parking lot landscaping requirements: The following is intended to build upon on the requirements set forth in Section 62-429.